The Orpheus Syndrome

 "The Orpheus Syndrome" is the eighth episode of the American murder mystery comedy-drama television series Poker Face.
-The episode was written by lead actress and executive producer Natasha Lyonne and consulting producer Alice Ju and directed by Lyonne.
+The episode was written by lead actress and executive producer Natasha Lyonne and consulting producer Alice Ju, and directed by Lyonne.
 It was released on Peacock on February 23, 2023.

-The series follows Charlie Cale, a woman with the ability to detect if people are lying.
-After using her ability to win poker tournaments, she is caught by a powerful casino owner in Laughlin.
-Rather than banning her from his casino, he gives her a job as a waitress.
-After her friend is found dead, Charlie uncovers a plot where the owner's son ordered her murder to protect a powerful client.
-She is now on the run after exposing the casino, with head of security Cliff going after her.
-This episode follows Charlie as she works as an assistant to a retired special effects artist.
+The series follows Charlie Cale, a woman with the ability to detect if people are lying; after exposing a murder plot at a casino, she is now on the run from the owner's enforcer Cliff LeGrand.
+In the episode, Charlie works as an assistant to a retired special effects artist.
 After her friend dies, Charlie sets out to unravel the truth.

-The episode received near-universal critical acclaim, with critics praising the writing, performances, Lyonne's directing, humor, cinematography and special effects.
+The episode received near-universal critical acclaim, with critics praising the writing, performances, Lyonne's directing, humor, cinematography, and special effects.